GluuFederation/zero-trust-demo/jans/README.md

 to enable Single Sign-on (SSO), and to provide a web portal to enable end-users to view and manage their two-factor credentials.
 Diagram 1 provides an overview of how federated SSO works.
-In this example, an End User starts his web browser, navigates to the Training Website, and initiates a Login event.
+In this example, an End User starts his web browser, navigates to the Website, and initiates a Login event.
 The Browser is redirected to the Janssen Server, which returns the Login Page.
-After authentication, the Training Website can obtain an Identity Assertion from the Janssen Server which details the authentication event (e.g. who authenticated, when they authenticated, how they authenticated), user claims (e.g. first name, last name, role, email address, etc), and an access token (which the website can
+After authentication, the Website can obtain an Identity Assertion from the Janssen Server which details the authentication event (e.g. who authenticated, when they authenticated, how they authenticated), user claims (e.g. first name, last name, role, email address, etc), and an access token (which the website can